weygoldt/weygoldt.github.io/content/work/_index.md

 ![A spectrogram of a recording of two fish.](chirps.png "A spectrogram of a recording of two fish.
 The dots indicate where the detector detected a chirp.")

+Using this detector, we performed first, preliminary analyses of the communication behavior of two fish competing for a shelter, which suggested that chirps might be used by the loosing fish to signal submission.

-I am currently working on using the resulting dataset, manually annotating and correcting it to train a new detector that should perform even better on more complex recordings.
+I am currently working on using the resulting dataset, manually annotating and correcting it to train a new detector based on a deep neural network that is taylored to detection tasks, that should perform even better on more complex recordings.

 {{< github repo="weygoldt/cnn-chirpdetector" >}}